kayloniwb-svg/WHSTechNotes/journal.md

 # Febraury 10, 2026

-Do you enjoy football?
-Why or why not?
 Rationale: Identifies if the respondent is a casual fan, enthusiast, or disinterested, highlighting reasons such as athletic talent, community, or lack of interest.
-Did you watch Super Bowl LX?
 Rationale: Determines engagement with the 2026 championship game.
 If you watched, what was your opinion?
 Rationale: Gathers feedback on the game, halftime show, and overall spectacle, allowing for critiques on quality or entertainment value.